tnir/codestream/vs/docs/dev.md

 >NOTE: you cannot have the CodeStream for VS extension installed from the marketplace AND run an experimental debugging instance of VS (you have to uninstall the version from the marketplace first)

-The `CodeStream.VisualStudio.CodeLens` project runs out of process from the main extension, and must be debugged slightly differently.

-1. This project will run under the guise of a `ServiceHub` executable, and figuring out exactly which one is difficult.
-The easiest path (right now) is to add a `Debugger.Launch();` into the codebase for local development until we can instrument a better solution.
-1. The `ServiceHub` / `CodeLens` project will write its own log file to `%HOME%\AppData\Local\Temp\servicehub\logs` with `CodeLens` in the filename.
-Very useful for debugging.

 All of the C# code is formatted with [CSharpier (an OSS, opinionated code formatter)](https://csharpier.com/), and is triggered using a pre-commit git hook.
 To ensure this works correctly, you must -

 From a terminal, where you have cloned the `codestream` repository, cd to `vs/src` execute the following command: